-- If you want an Australian account, you can check is that the broker is regulated in Australia using the table below.
+- If you want an Australian account, you can check that the broker is regulated in Australia using the table below.

 - Perform a search on the company name.

-- If you cannot find the name that is usually a red flag.
+- If you cannot find the name, that is usually a red flag.

-- Check the warning list, each authority provides a list of scam brokers or unregulated entities.
+- Check the warning list; each authority provides a list of scam brokers or unregulated entities.

-Table 1: List Of Main Regulators Globally
+The List of Main Financial Regulators Globally

-- Do not transfer your life savings to the broker, start with a small cash transfer to fund your account, a few hundred or a thousand dollars or euros
+- Do not transfer your life savings to the broker; start with a small cash transfer to fund your account, a few hundred or a thousand dollars or euros.

 If you are very happy with the service, leave them a positive rating.